Getting Started

 |---|---|

 | ADMIN | Full access.
-Can create org-level agents, channels, and manage all resources. |
+Can create organization-level resources, manage settings, and manage organization-level integrations. |

 | EDITOR | Can create and manage their own resources.
 Read-only access to sandboxes and settings. |